GLOBAL MARKETS-Shares steady as US totters on fiscal cliff

 Euro zone bond markets were closed for the day on Monday

-percent for the year.
-An agreement on the U.S. budget would also
+2 percent for the year.
+An agreement on the U.S. budget would

-be viewed as positive for the euro because it would help boost
+also be viewed as positive for the euro because it would help

 Scotia Capital in Toronto.

-showing since mid-2010, and was set to end the year 12 percent
+its best showing since August 2010, and was set to end the year

 With a new Japanese government led by Prime Minister Shinzo